 There is no typical timing for graduate students when it comes to financial aid.
-The FAFSA becomes available each year on October 1st for the following academic year.
-For example, the 2019-2020 FAFSA became available October 1, 2018.
+The Free Application for Federal Student Aid (FAFSA) becomes available each year on October 1st for the following academic year.
+For example, the 2021-2022 FAFSA became available October 1, 2020.
 Students could then submit that FAFSA throughout the entire academic year the funding is for.
-This means a graduate student first attending during the 2019-2020 academic year could wait until April 2020 to submit their FAFSA and still get financial aid for the 2019-2020 academic year.
+This means a graduate student first attending during the 2021-2022 academic year could wait until April 2022 to submit their FAFSA and still get financial aid for the 2021-2022 academic year.

-If a graduate student submits the FAFSA to apply for financial aid, OSFA will communicate with them in the following ways: an email request to report through MyUW Student Center any support/aid including fellowship, assistantship (teaching, project, or research), traineeship, tuition funding, or other scholarship from a graduate department or external agency during the fall/spring academic year; an email PDF of the financial aid award offer; and an email notification that first time federal loan borrowers are required to complete a Master Promissory Note and typically Entrance Counseling.
+If a graduate student submits the FAFSA to apply for financial aid, OSFA will communicate with them in the following ways: an email PDF of the financial aid offer; and an email notification that first time federal loan borrowers are required to complete a Master Promissory Note and typically Entrance Counseling.

-- When can newly admitted graduate students can apply for jobs in the Student Job Center?
+- When can newly admitted graduate students can apply for jobs on the Student Jobs portal?

-The Student Job Center is public access, so anyone can view posted positions at any time.
+The Student Jobs portal is public access, so anyone can view posted positions at any time.
+UW-Madison students will be able apply for UW-Madison opportunities within the portal utilizing their NetID once they have enrolled at UW-Madison or by creating an account.
 However, HR has some more specifications for when they can begin working:

 Semester Eligibility.
 A student may not be employed prior to the first payroll calendar day of the student's first semester of enrollment.
 Summer eligibility is the only exception (see below).
 Students who graduate, or complete an academic semester and will not be enrolling in the following semester may continue to be employed as a Student Hourly only through the last day of the student hourly pay period of the completed semester.
 Students who withdraw from school during a semester are no longer eligible for Student Hourly employment as of the date of withdrawal.